 Strong immunity or protection is a way to prevent diseases.
 This statement is especially applicable to newborns or small babies, who are yet to get the benefits of a grown-up’s immunity and preventive coping mechanisms against infections.
 When a baby is born, his or her immune system is not fully developed.
 It can put a child at a higher risk for infections.
 Administering vaccines and supplying immunization reduces the risk of infection by working with the natural defense to help develop protection, resistance, and immunity to diseases.

-1. What is the main difference between vaccination and immunisation?
+1. What is vaccination and immunisation?